Quantum3-Labs/stacks-builder/README.md

-# Clarity Builder
+# Stacks Builder

-Clarity Builder is an MCP-enabled RAG system that enhances Clarity smart contract coding for Cursor/VS Code.
+Stacks Builder is an MCP-enabled RAG system that enhances Clarity smart contract coding for Cursor/VS Code.
 It ingests official Clarity docs and sample projects into ChromaDB, retrieves the most relevant context, and uses Gemini to produce accurate answers and code.

 ## RAG Pipeline